 For the charitably motivated individual who sets up a revocable living trust, giving to a favorite nonprofit organization through the trust can be a convenient way to provide for charitable interests.

 Please don’t forget to use our charity’s correct details (name, EIN)

 Legal Name: Romanian League in Defense of Animals

 Current address: PO Box 4674 Crofton MD 21114

 Romanian League in Defense of Animals is a 501(c)(3) registered nonprofit.

 Observation: For Outside of the US

-Canadians leaving a planned gift to ROLDA will use the same information as members in the U.S. for the Legal Language and Tax ID in a will and other gifts such as bank accounts, insurance policies, etc. You can request information be sent to you by emailing us at firstname.lastname@example.org
+Canadians leaving a planned gift to ROLDA will use the same information as members in the U.S. for the Legal Language and Tax ID in a will and other gifts such as bank accounts, insurance policies, etc. If you are interested in naming ROLDA USA in your will or estate plan, or if you require additional information from ROLDA team, please contact Mary Frances at 917-854-6580 or email her at firstname.lastname@example.org

 Donations can be made from a revocable living trust during the settler*’s life or after death.